OzzyProjects/datalink_layer_sniffer/README.md

 **And to get the list of network interfaces available, just do -l option**

+`./raw_sock -i wlp4s0 -r strings -f not ipx -t 1024`

+**You can also define yourself a personnalised timeout with the -f [timeout in seconds] option.
+By default it's 0 (non blocking mode)

+Exemple of one among others command line :

+`./raw_sock -i wlp4s0 -r strings_log -f "not ipx" -t 1024`

+command line with option : binding to one device, recording strings to file, applying filters to the capture and setting timeout

-You can see an example of output log in file named "example".
+You can see an example of output log in file named "example" in logs repository.

 It works on Debian Buster/Bullseye and Ubuntu 20.04+.